interfax/contributor-instructions/README.md

     * Directly from the latest Github release
 * Usage
 * Examples - link to samples repo
-* Documentation - link to further documentation on the public website
+* Documentation - link to further documentation on the public website as at the reference link above
 * Support - boilerplate text available at the reference link above
 * Contributing - boilerplate text available at the reference link above
 * License - MIT license as at the reference link above